XtherDevTeam/XmediaCenter/README.md

 # XmediaCenter README

+# The opensource projects in this repository

+- DanmuPlayer (//github.com/chiruom/danmuplayer/) - Licensed under the MIT license

 ### What's XmediaCenter？
 XmediaCenter is a project to replace netease cloud music , bilibili and more applications.